 - Smith AB, Brown AB, Jones JF 1956

 - Tables.
 Each table must be on a separate sheet and numbered consecutively with Arabic numerals.
 Keep column headings brief.
 Vertical lines should not be used for separating columns.

 - Figure legends.
 Can be on the same page as figures for initial submission, but need to be kept together on the same page for technical editing if the manuscript is accepted.
-Do not include legends on the figures themselves.
+Do not include legends within the figure files themselves.

 - Figures.
 Includes all line drawings, maps and photographs.
-Figures must be numbered consecutively.
-Multiple figures can be on the same page at initial submission (for review), but each figure must be on a separate page or submitted as separate files if the manuscript is accepted.
+Figures must be numbered consecutively, and refered to in text as (Fig. 1), (Fig. 2), etc. Multiple figures can be on the same page at initial submission (for review), but each figure must be on a separate page or submitted as separate files if the manuscript is accepted.
+Figures should be designed to conform to either column width of 85 mm or double-coumn width of 180 mm, with either having a page height of 247 mm.
 Figures should be prepared so that the lettering and details are clear when reduced to their final size.
-Lettering in a non-serif font should be done by a skilled draughtsperson or computer but not typed.
+Acceptable file types include pdf, jpg, tif, and png, with a minimum resolution of 300 dpi, and a maximum file size of 2.0 MB.
+As far as is possible colour figures should be colourblind friendly and robust to printing in greyscale.
 Poorly presented figures will be returned to authors for redrawing.
-Colour photographs and other figures can be published freely in the online version of the Journal, but publication in the print version is at the author’s expense; please indicate your preference at the time of acceptance of the article.